Celebrant or Registrar? Wedding Ceremonies

 “What about the ‘legal’ part if you have a Celebrant led ceremony?”

-You complete the legal requirements, in a “no frills” ceremony at your local Registry Office.
+You complete the legal administration requirements, in a “no frills” ceremony at your local Registry Office.
 This costs approximately £50.
-This should be arranged and completed during the week prior to your 'big day' as part of your preparations, allowing you to leave the exchange of personal vows and rings at your 'real' wedding ceremony.
-Your wedding will still be valid and legal if you have a marriage license and a signed marriage certificate.
+This should be arranged and completed during the week (where possible) prior to your 'big day' as part of your preparations, allowing you to leave the exchange of personal vows and rings at your wedding ceremony in front of your family and guests.
+Your wedding will still be valid and legal if you have a marriage license and a signed marriage certificate from a registrar.

 “How does a Registrar-led ceremony differ to a Celebrant-led ceremony?”